 International symposia: Since 1998, we have initiated and organized ten international symposia on High Power Laser Ablation in Osaka, Santa Fe and Taos.

-HPLA/BEP 2014 was held at Hotel La Fonda in Santa Fe, New Mexico April 21-25, 2014.
-We combined forces with the International Symposium on Beamed Energy Propulsion (ISBEP).
-The new BEP meeting track featured microwave as well as laser sources for propulsion in space, and other phenomena beside ablation.
+HPLA/DE 2016 was held at Hotel La Fonda in Santa Fe, New Mexico April 4-7, 2016.
+This year, we combined forces with the Directed Energy Professional Society (DEPS).
+The BEP meeting track featured microwave as well as laser sources for propulsion in space, and other phenomena beside ablation.